ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 hidden from the client behind a byte stream-oriented API.

 The handshake protocol serves several purposes, including: peer authentication, protocol option (key exchange algorithm and ciphersuite) negotiation, and key derivation.
-Peer authentication may be mutual.
-However, commonly, only the server is authenticated.
+Peer authentication may be mutual; however, commonly, only the server is authenticated.
 X.509 certificates are commonly used in this authentication step, though other mechanisms, such as raw public keys {{RFC7250}}, exist.
 The client is not authenticated unless explicitly requested by the server with a CertificateRequest handshake message.
+Assuming strong cryptography, an infrastructure for trust establishment, correctly-functioning endpoints, and communication patterns free from side channels, server authentication is sufficient to establish a channel resistant to eavesdroppers.

 The handshake protocol is also extensible.
 It allows for a variety of extensions to be included by either the client or server.
-These extensions are used to specify client preferences, e.g., the application-layer protocol to be driven with the TLS connection {{RFC7301}}, or signals to the server to aid operation, e.g., the server name {{RFC6066}}.
+These extensions are used to specify client preferences, e.g., the application-layer protocol to be driven with the TLS connection {{RFC7301}}, or signals to the server to aid operation, e.g., Server Name Indication (SNI) {{RFC6066}}.
 Various extensions also exist to tune the parameters of the record protocol, e.g., the maximum fragment length {{RFC6066}}.

 Alerts are used to convey errors and other atypical events to the endpoints.
 There are two classes of alerts: closure and error alerts.
 A closure alert is used to signal to the other peer that the sender wishes to terminate the connection.
 The sender typically follows a close alert with a TCP FIN segment to close the connection.
 Error alerts are used to indicate problems with the handshake or individual records.
 Most errors are fatal and are followed by connection termination.
-However, warning alerts may be handled at the discretion of each respective implementation.
+However, warning alerts may be handled at the discretion of the implementation.

-Once a session is disconnected all session keying material must be torn down, unless resumption information was previously negotiated.
+Once a session is disconnected all session keying material must be destroyed, with the exception of secrets previously established expressly for purposes of session resumption.
 TLS supports stateful and stateless resumption.
-(Here, the state refers to the information requirements for the server.
+(Here, "state" refers to bookkeeping on a per-session basis by the server.
 It is assumed that the client must always store some state information in order to resume a session.)

 ### Protocol Features

 - Key exchange and ciphersuite algorithm negotiation.
 - Stateful and stateless session resumption.
-- Certificate- and raw public-key-based authentication.
+- Certificate- and raw public key-based authentication.
 - Mutual client and server authentication.
 - Byte stream confidentiality and integrity.
 - Extensibility via well-defined extensions.
-- 0-RTT data support (in TLS 1.3 only).
+- 0-RTT data support (starting with TLS 1.3).
 - Application-layer protocol negotiation.
 - Transparent data segmentation.